tam17aki/ace-isearch/README.md

 ---

 #### `ace-isearch-switch-function`
-You can switch the value of `ace-isearch-funciton` interactively.
+You can switch the value of `ace-isearch-function` interactively.

 ---